Last Updated on 10 October, 2022

-On this trip to Busan and Jeollanam, the southern region of South Korea, I spent 2 days exploring Suncheon, and also decided to take a day trip from Suncheon to the neighbouring city of Yeosu 여수 to see what I could find there.
+On this trip to Busan and the southern region of South Korea Jeollanam, I spent 2 days exploring Suncheon, and also decided to take a day trip to Yeosu 여수 which is about 30-45 mins away to see what I could find there.
 Yeosu translates as Beautiful Water and is a lovely little coastal town that makes for a nice day of entertainment for those keen to explore Jeollanam.
-I didn’t plan very much beforehand and found most of these things on the fly – here’s a list of things to do in Yeosu and how I got around Yeosu solo with public transport and directions on Naver Maps.
+I didn’t plan very much beforehand and found most of these things on the fly – here’s my list of things to do in Yeosu and some helpful info on how to get around Yeosu solo with public transport and directions on Naver Maps.

 - Things to do in Yeosu

-- How to get to Yeosu + Getting around Yeosu
+- How to get from Suncheon to Yeosu

 - Where to stay in Yeosu